nash-io/api-client-typescript/README.md

     yarn add @neon-exchange/api-client-typescript

-If you install it from a release bundle, make install the dependencies and run `yarn link`, in order to use it just like the module from NPM:
+If you install it from a release bundle (or git), install the dependencies and run `yarn link`, in order to use it just like the module from NPM:

   unzip api-client-ts-task-bundle.zip